Qubic-Core-Services/Proposals/Core Services CCF Proposal - Strategy & Operations.md

-# CCF Proposal - Core Services
+# Core Services: Strategy & Operations CCF Proposal

 Sent 48.5 billion QUBIC to wallet STRATGYZMPOAFDMOYMFPFIPWAVGCBPFODBKUCELDQANLSDOHTZYRZDEBGALE to support strategy and operations workgroup.
 The Qubic amount was calculated using a valuation of 1600 USDT per billion.